Efficient Reachable Sets on Lie Groups Using Lie Algebra Monotonicity and Tangent Intervals: NOTATION AND BACKGROUND

-Now, consider the case that the dynamics~\eqref{eq:monotonebanach} are not monotone.
-Assume $K$ and $C$ are simplicial cones, so in the right basis, $V = \R^n$, $W = \R^m$, and $f:\R^n\times \R^m\to \R^n$.
-If one can find an inclusion function\footnote{For the embedding system to be monotone, the inclusion function $\sfF$ should be monotone~\cite{LJ-MK-OD-EW:01}.} $\sfF:\IR^n\times\IR^m\to\IR^n$ for $f$, one can embed the dynamics~\eqref{eq:monotonebanach} into a \emph{mixed monotone embedding system} in $2n$ dimensions,
+Now, consider the case where the dynamics~\eqref{eq:monotonebanach} are not monotone.
+Assume $K$ and $C$ are simplicial cones, so in the right bases, $V = \R^n$, $W = \R^m$, and $f:\R^n\times \R^m\to \R^n$.
+If one can find an inclusion function\footnote{For the embedding system to be monotone, the inclusion function $\sfF$ should be monotone~\cite[p.
+29]{LJ-MK-OD-EW:01}.
+The reachable set estimate holds regardless.} $\sfF=[\ul\sfF,\ol\sfF]:\IR^n\times\IR^m\to\IR^n$ for $f$, one can embed the dynamics~\eqref{eq:monotonebanach} into a \defi{mixed monotone embedding system} in $2n$ dimensions,